-Bad boss characteristics ruin relationships, company reputation, growth, culture, motivation.
+Bad boss characteristics ruin relationships, company reputation, growth, culture, and motivation.
 Good employees skip, whereas bad employees turn into unproductive residuals.
 It is often said that people leave the boss, not the job.
 A bad boss can make a good job miserable and a bad job unbearable.
 Beyond the negative impact on individual employees, inefficient managers can also cost companies tons of money in turnover and reduced productivity.

 Bad boss characteristics